MattJD99/3-back-end/README.md

 The corresponding repo containing the client side code can be found at https://github.com/MattJD99/3-front-end

-# 0. Clone the code locally to your machine and navigate to the newly cloned folder.
+# 1. Clone the code locally to your machine and navigate to the newly cloned folder.
-# 1. in terminal run "bundle install"
+# 2. in terminal run "bundle install"
+# 3. in terminal run "bundle exec db:migrate db:seed"
-# 2. in terminal run "bundle exec rake server"
+# 4. in terminal run "bundle exec rake server"

 There are three models in this application, a "portfolio", "coins, and "users".
 The portfolio model creates a relationship between the coins and users.